Our New Student Online Orientation is a series of modules, videos, and quizzes to

 This short video, below, shows you how.

-All new first-time college students MUST complete the mandatory New Student Online Orientation before registering for classes.
+New first-time college students must complete the New Student Online Orientation before registering for classes.

-The orientation is on-demand and sets students up for success at PPSC.
+The orientation is on-demand and is designed to set students up for success at PPSC.

 Transfer, visiting, and readmitted students are strongly encouraged to complete the New Student Online Orientation.